-Apply a small amount of SRAM High-Performance 5.1 DOT brake fluid to the circumference of each piston.
+Apply a small amount of SRAM High-Performance DOT 5.1 brake fluid to the circumference of each piston and seals.
 Install the pistons into each half of the caliper body.

-For the best braking performance, use only SRAM High-Performance 5.1 DOT brake fluid.
+For the best braking performance, use only SRAM High-Performance DOT 5.1 brake fluid.
 If SRAM fluid is not available, use only DOT 5.1 or 4 brake fluid.
-Do not use grease.
-Grease will prevent the pistons from fully retracting into the caliper bores which will reduce braking performance.
+Do not apply grease to the caliper piston seals.
+Grease on the seals will reduce the clearance between the pads and rotors when the brake is released (low pad rollback).

-Spray isopropyl alcohol on the caliper halves and both of your gloves, and clean them with a rag.
+2 Spray isopropyl alcohol on the caliper halves and both of your gloves, and clean them with a shop towel.